In This Article

 Step 2: Configure Policies and Non-Compliance Actions

-In the Intune admin center, you create compliance policies per platform.
+In the Microsoft Intune admin center, you create compliance policies per platform.
 The critical decision: what happens when a device fails?

 Options range from sending the user a notification email to immediately marking the device non-compliant.
 For regulated organizations, most compliance frameworks expect prompt flagging rather than a week-long grace period.
-A credit union with 300 employees might allow 24 hours for an OS update before blocking access.
+A credit union with 300 employees might allow 24 hours for an operating system update before blocking access.
 A bank processing wire transfers might allow zero grace period for missing encryption.

 The FFIEC Information Security Booklet requires institutions to manage all data exit points, including removable media and portable devices.
 OCC Bulletin 2023-22 specifically evaluates processes to manage removable media and portable devices, alongside data disposal and device sanitization procedures.
 Examiners expect documented policies, automated enforcement, and auditable evidence.
 If your compliance policies exist only in a Word document and not as automated Intune rules, the examiner will note the gap.

-Step 3: Enforce Through Conditional Access
+Step 3: Enforce Through Microsoft Entra ID Conditional Access

 This creates a closed loop.
 Intune flags a device.
-Conditional Access blocks that specific device.
+Conditional Access in Microsoft Entra ID blocks that specific device.
 The user's other compliant devices keep working.
 The loan officer whose laptop missed a security update loses access on that one machine until the update installs.
 No phone calls to IT.
 No tickets.
 The system handles it.
 For a deeper look at how these policies work together, see our guide on Conditional Access rules every financial institution needs.

 Step 4: Test in Report-Only Mode Before Enforcement

-Two weeks of report-only data prevents the "scream test" where you flip a switch and immediately lock out half the organization.
+Two weeks of report-only data prevents the scream test where you flip a switch and immediately lock out half the organization.

 What Changed in 2026: Intune's Expanding Capabilities

-Microsoft is making significant investments in Intune that directly benefit financial institutions on E3 and E5 licenses:
+Microsoft is making significant investments in Microsoft Intune that directly benefit financial institutions on E3 and E5 licenses:

-- Advanced Analytics: AI-powered anomaly detection that proactively identifies device health issues.
+- Advanced Analytics: AI-assisted anomaly detection that proactively identifies device health issues.
 Instead of waiting for a compliance failure, Intune surfaces emerging problems before they trigger an incident.
 For a CISO managing hundreds of endpoints, this shifts the posture from reactive to proactive.

 - Cloud PKI: Certificate-based authentication managed entirely from the cloud.
 No on-premises infrastructure required.
 For financial institutions still running hybrid environments, this simplifies a historically painful deployment.
-Microsoft says setup takes minutes instead of weeks.

-- Android Strong Integrity enforcement: Intune now enforces Google's updated "Strong Integrity" definition for Android 13+ devices, requiring hardware-backed security signals.
+- Android Strong Integrity enforcement: Intune now enforces Google's updated Strong Integrity definition for Android 13+ devices, requiring hardware-backed security signals.
 A device that can't prove its integrity at the hardware level gets blocked.

 One of the most common mistakes financial institutions make: buying Microsoft 365 for email and ignoring the security engine underneath.
+Intune is one piece of an integrated stack, and the value shows up when the pieces actually talk to each other.

 Implementation Realities: What Financial Institutions Actually Face